vektor-inc/lightning/readme.txt

 == Changelog ==

+[ G3 ] Fixed a bug where the font size does not change in the editing screen's 'p' tag.

 v15.16.0
 [ G3 / G2 ][ Specification Change ] Modify the system so that it does not display an alert under certain conditions, even if the administrator's email address contains the string 'vektor-inc'.
 [ G2 ][ Specification Change ] Change the implementation of the 'Card Horizontal' layout used for 'Previous Article' and 'Next Article' from being specified by Bootstrap to a custom specification (Update VK Components 1.6.0).